Promotional Marketing Turns Good Customers into Better Ones

 Earn Customer Loyalty with Promotional Marketing

 Naturally, the quality of your product or service is the most important ingredient in getting repeat business.
 But showing your customers you value them is an excellent way to reinforce that satisfaction and encourage them to be “brand ambassadors” on your behalf.
-(That last part is especially important if you have limited product line, and your products rarely need replacing or replenishment.)
+(That last part is especially important if you have a limited product line, and your products rarely need replacing or replenishment.)

 You can reward customers for the amount of your product they purchase, either at one time or over time through some sort of frequency card or app.
 Give them a branded T-shirt or other functional item at pre-arranged levels; it will remind them of you whenever they use it.
 (You could also surprise them; an unexpected gift of appreciation from your company could make them fans for life!)